hypertidy/vapour/README.md

 means we can allow the user or `dplyr` to create any `SELECT` statement.
 The function `vapour_read_geometry` will return a list of NULLs, in this case.

-I haven’t tried this against a real database, I’m not sure if we need `AsBinary()` around EWKB geoms, for example - but at any rate these can be ingested by `sf`.

 ## Examples